heretics-sf/2030-goals/README.md

 * Exchanges with other continuing care facilities
 * Discounts, lists of wonderful providers

-### 1.3 Goal: We connect with our premises
+### Goal 1.3: We connect with our premises

-* The public spaces where we live and work
+The public spaces where we live and work

 Facilities, the public spaces?

+* Web cams
+* Accessibility for handicapped
+* Gathering places
+* Library, Chapel, Dining
+* Art, music, exercise, hobbies
+* Hairdressing, barber, podiatrist
+* Visiting x-ray
+* indoor pandemic access visiting areas
+* Privacy, meetings, transport
+* Staff areas
+* Kitchens, offices, locker rooms
+* Service areas

+Gardens

+* Beautiful entrances on all three sides
+* All three entrances: accessible and handsome
 * lights to front of house
 * White noise beeps only / Please be quiet sign
 * Flowers in parking

-Web cams
-Gardens
-Pretty back-of-house
+* Pretty back-of-house
-All three entrances: accessible and handsome indoor pandemic access visiting areas
-Sculpture garden
+* Sculpture garden
-Visits
+* Visits
-Residents allotment - in Fort Mason community garden?
+* Residents allotment - in Fort Mason?

-Beautiful entrances on all three sides
-Accessibility for handicapped
-Gathering places
-Library, Chapel, Dining
-Art, music, exercise, hobbies
-Hairdressing, barber, podiatrist
-Visiting x-ray
-Privacy, meetings, transport
-Staff areas
-Kitchens, offices, loccker rooms
-Service areas

-### 1.4 Goal: We take connect with our private spaces
+### Goal 1.4: We take connect with our personal spaces

+Apartments and offices

 #### Targets